TheConnMan/missd/README.md

 ## OAuth

-This app uses OAuth for authentication.
-Any combination of GitHub, Google, and Twitter is available, but the OAuth application properties must be passed in.
-Create a [Google app](https://cloud.google.com/console#/project), [GitHub app](https://github.com/settings/applications/new), and/or [Twitter app](https://apps.twitter.com/app/new).
-Make sure to use the full URL you will use to run this app during configuration.
+This app uses GitHub OAuth for authentication.
+Create a [GitHub app](https://github.com/settings/applications/new) and make sure to use the full URL you will use to run this app during configuration.

 Once the apps are created you need to pass in the Client ID and Client Secret variables as the following environment variables:

 - **GitHub** - GITHUB_ID, GITHUB_SECRET
-- **Google** - GOOGLE_ID, GOOGLE_SECRET
-- **Twitter** - TWITTER_KEY, TWITTER_SECRET

 Finally, pass in the **SERVER_URL** variable as the full URL of your application.